azohc/three-js-ball/README.md

 - vue 3 implementation using typescript and the composition api
 - three.js for 3d rendering
+- interactivity via raytracing
-- dynamic animations using gsap
+- dynamic animations using gsap and lenis
 - interactive gui for debugging and visualization adjustments with lil-gui
 - performance monitoring with stats.js